junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 (Chap.
 3) Dean has no body but only eyes, "like the one painted on Missouri's round table"

-(during posting, on AO3) posting Chap 1 Act 1,2,3 as Chap 1-1, Act 4 as Chap 1-2 (second AO3 chapter but same my chapter title); same for Chap 2; Chap 3's Appendix put at the very last, after last chap, then Chap 3's after-work notes link to appendix (once published and have link)
+(during posting, on AO3) posting Chap 1 Act 1,2,3 as Chap 1 Part One, Act 4 as Chap 1 Part Two (second AO3 chapter but same my chapter title); same for Chap 2; Chap 3's Appendix put at the very end after last chap, then Chap 3's after-work notes link to appendix (once published and have link)

 ## Main